 The current eight teaching themes are as follows:

 Further description of these teaching themes can be found here: MSc in Sustainable Urban Development Teaching Themes.

 Typically there are six to eight weeks between each teaching session, during which students should expect to spend an average of 10-15 hours per week on independent study.
 This allows international students and students working full-time to manage their learning flexibly.

 For each teaching theme students must satisfactorily complete an essay on a topic chosen by the course director or suggested by the student with approval.

 MSc students are required to submit a dissertation of up to 15,000 words in length.
 It is expected that the student will define their own dissertation topic in consultation with their allocated course supervisor and will engage in self-motivated research throughout their time on the course towards this.
 Training in research skills is built into teaching delivery, in order to help students make the most of this opportunity.
-Please click here for the range of proposals submitted last year by our students.
+Please click here for the range of proposals submitted by previous students..

 Please see the University's Fees and Funding pages for help and information with regard to funding your studies.
 We further recommend that you search for funding opportunities via the online Fees, Funding and Scholarship search tool.

 The Sustainable Urban Development programme offered one Scholarship and one Award to cover full and partial tuition fees respectively (for October 2014 entry).
 The Scheme was open to all new candidates for the MSc.
 Full details are provided within the PDF document posted to this page.